 - 1. Provide a helpful description of the Pull Request.
 This should include: - The aim of the change / the problem addressed / a link to the issue. - How the change has been delivered. - 1.
 Include a "What's New" entry, if appropriate.
 See Contributing a "What's New" Entry. - 2.
 Check all tests pass.
 This includes existing tests and any new tests added for any new functionality.
 For more information see Running the Tests. - 3.
 Check all modified and new source files conform to the required Code Formatting. - 4.
+Check all new dependencies added to the "requirements/ci/.yml" files.
+If dependencies have been added then new nox testing lockfiles should be generated too, see Cirrus CI Test environment. - 5.
 Check the source documentation been updated to explain all new or changed features.
-See Docstrings. - 5.
+See Docstrings. - 6.
 Include code examples inside the docstrings where appropriate.
-See Testing. - 6.
+See Testing. - 7.
 Check the documentation builds without warnings or errors.
-See Building - 7.
-Check for any new dependencies in the .cirrus.yml config file. - 8.
+See Building - 8.
+Check for any new dependencies in the .cirrus.yml config file. - 9.
 Check for any new dependencies in the readthedocs.yml file.
-This file is used to build the documentation that is served from https://scitools-iris.readthedocs.io/en/latest/ - 9.
+This file is used to build the documentation that is served from https://scitools-iris.readthedocs.io/en/latest/ - 10.
 Check for updates needed for supporting projects for test or example data.
 For example: - iris-test-data is a github project containing all the data to support the tests. - iris-sample-data is a github project containing all the data to support the gallery and examples. - test-iris-imagehash is a github project containing reference plot images to support Iris Graphics Tests.